Lecture 10: Third Law of Thermodynamics

 3. Take any system, not necessarily in internal equilibrium, we can say that

-1. The entropy is zero at T=0
+1. The entropy is zero at T=0.

 2. The entropy is low at T=0 but not necessarily zero.

 4. Imagine you study a system of weakly interacting particles.
-This interaction V is so small that no experiment run at room temperature can detect its effect.
+This interaction V is so small that no experiment performed at room temperature can detect its effect.
 What can you say about its calculated entropy at T=0 if you neglect that extremely weak interaction?

 1. This description will unavoidably fail at low temperature as there is always a temperature low enough for which k_BT is of the same magnitude as V.